 Clarification of Reservations – Departments and organizations will be asked to identify the driver(s), the vehicles intended destination and the purpose for the trip.
-Student Organizations must have provided a vehicle authorization form from Student Programs.
+Student Organizations must have provided a vehicle authorization form from Student Involvement.

 Vehicle Key – The key/binder to the vehicle should be picked up at the Campus Police.

 Vehicle Location - The fleet vehicles are parked at the Ham/MacGregor parking lot.

 Trip Sheet – The driver should completely fill out the trip sheet before returning the vehicle binder.

 Inspect the Vehicle – Drivers are expected to inspect the vehicle and report any safety problems before leaving campus and upon return.
 Included in the pre-trip inspection is clearing the vehicle of snow and ice.

 Unauthorized Repairs – Unauthorized repairs are broken keys, vehicle jump-start, lockouts, etc. are the responsibility of the department or organization that sponsors the trips.

 Mount Holyoke College requires vehicle safety to be practiced at all times, whether it is a fleet vehicle, department vehicle, pool vehicle, rented or personal vehicle.
 Academic and administrative departments and student organization will be accountable for vehicle safety.
 Mount Holyoke College has adopted campus-wide vehicle use and management policy.
 Familiarize yourself with the policies and follow them.